PoisonGhost90/TPT2/README.md

 - Automatically restarts tower testing when tower reaches zero health (dead)
   - Leaves the current region/diff if too many deaths occur
 - Automatically leaves tower testing once goal is reached and moves onto the next region/diff
+- Manually exiting during tower testing will end the script automatically
+  - Exiting at other times will often cause several erroneous clicks, followed by the script becoming stuck
+    - This could be best resolved by entering any region/diff and then leaving to stop the script
+    - Alternatively you could enter the region/diff the script expects to enter and continue from there

 #### For any stage of the game:
 <ul>